 1.1.
-Advocate for culturally responsive anti- displacement policies in Santa Rosa and Sonoma Valley that support older adults and adults with disabilities from communities of color and other underserved groups, regardless of theirShort term (1-2 years) - AdvocacyLong term (5-10 years) - Systems change Strategy Timeframe 1.1.
-Advocate for culturally responsive anti- displacement policies in Santa Rosa and Sonoma Valley that support older adults and adults with disabilities from communities of color and Short term (1-2 years) - Advocacy Long term (5-10 years) - Systems
+Advocate for culturally responsive antidisplacement policies in Santa Rosa and Sonoma Valley that support older adults and adults with disabilities from communities of color and other underserved groups, regardless of their immigration status.

+Short term (1-2 years) - Advocacy

+Long term (5-10 years) - Systems change